 Reference sites give context to random sites

-We've handpicked 90 locations to represent least-disturbed conditions from each of three larger-scale reference regions around the state.
-Sixteen of these sites, called the sentinel sites, are sampled every year and provide a way to estimate statewide large-scale environmental changes across years.
+We've handpicked 98 locations so far, to represent least-disturbed conditions from each of three large-scale reference regions in the state.
+Sixteen of these sites, called the Sentinel Sites, are sampled every year and help us to estimate large-scale environmental trends.

 See where we've sampled